profile picture

 The algorithm achieved a 2:1 compression ratio and is currently being translated to C to run on the STM32 microcontroller on the CubeSat.

-I am also involved in prototyping the multithreaded high-level finite state machine for the satellite software, using STM32 Hardware Abstraction Layer and FreeRTOS.
+I was also involved in prototyping the multithreaded high-level finite state machine for the satellite software, using STM32 Hardware Abstraction Layer and FreeRTOS.

 Projects